brentp/brentp.github.io/docs/blog/posts/ai-coding-vcf.md

 ---
 title: AI Coding
-date: 2025-12-29
+date: 2025-12-30
 description: Writing real software with AI coding tools
 tags: [llms, ai, coding, vcf, rust, javascript]
 comments: true
 ---

-This post is mostly about AI coding.
-Jump to the end if you're more interested in genomics libraries.
+This post is mostly about [AI coding](#ai-coding); jump to the [HTSVCF](#htsvcf) section if you're more interested in genomics libraries.

 ## AI Coding

-I use AI coding tools quite a bit, but over the last couple of weeks without writing a line of code (I may have edited a README), I made
+I use AI coding tools quite a bit, but over the last couple of weeks without writing a line of code (I may have edited a README), I built

 1. a rust package to easily apply javascript expressions to a genomic variant: https://brentp.github.io/htsvcf/latest/htsvcf/